Using more GitHub features

 In the left sidebar, click “Community”.

-Here you will find other file recommendations that you can add in your repo.
-These files are useful when working with collaborators or members in your community.
-Specifically, look at ‘contributing’ and ‘description’.
+Here you will find recommended files to include in your repo.
+These files are especially useful when working with collaborators or members in your community.

-Whenever possible, add a few lines as ‘code of conduct’ to make your project welcoming and inclusive for others.
+Whenever possible, add a “Code of conduct” to make your project welcoming and inclusive for others.

-Other interesting things to look at are “Contributors” (those who contribute to your project), “Traffic” (who and when visits your project page), and “Commits” (a timeline and number of commits made on your project).
+Other interesting things to look at are “Contributors” (those who contribute to your project), “Traffic” (who visits your project page and when do they do so) and “Commits” (a timeline and number of commits made on your project).

 Project boards on GitHub help you organize and prioritize your work.
-It is a kanban feature to track your tasks with to-do, in progress, and done columns.
+It is a kanban feature to track your tasks with to-do, in progress and done columns.
+Each item can be linked to specific issues or pull requests to help you track your progress.
+This feature is a great way to help others contribute to your repo or let them know what you have planned.

-This is what a repository looks like when it is set up as a collaborative project workspace with a website.
+This is what a repository looks like when it is set up to include many of these features, making it a welcoming, collaborative workspace.

 Labels on the left-hand side of the image: